plone/training/angular.rst

 - declare it in the module's ``entryComponents``,
 - inherit from a Plone view component,
-- register the view to traversal.
+- register the view for traversal.

 In ``app.module.ts``, we can see the CLI has already added ``TalkComponent`` in ``declarations`` which is mandatory for any Angular component.
-But as a view component is dynamically instanciated (depending on the traversed path), we also need to add it in ``entryComponents``:
+But as a view component is dynamically instantiated (depending on the traversed path), we also need to add it in ``entryComponents``:

 .. code-block:: ts